solid-adventure/trivial-docs/docs/developer-guides/charts.md

 # Charts

-Trivial 'Charts' provide a way to store settings for 'Reports' data associated with 'Charts'.
+Trivial `Charts` provide a way to store settings for `Reports` data associated with `Charts`.
-This documentation provides a concise overview of the `Charts` endpoints and explains how to interact with the API, required parameters, potential errors, and response formats.
+This documentation provides an overview of the `Charts` endpoints and explains how to interact with the API, required parameters, potential errors, and response formats.

 ## Table of Contents